"Dr. Death" Steve Williams

 Much of this success is owed to Dr. Death's devastating offensive arsenal.
 While most Superstars rely on one finishing maneuver to stop their opponents, Williams had three equally destructive moves — the Doctor Bomb (a gutwrench powerbomb), the Backdrop Driver (a high angle belly to back suplex) and his trademark, the Oklahoma Stampede (a modified powerslam).

-Dr. Death's extensive schedule in Japan gave him little time to compete in the United States, yet he did join World Championship Wrestling in 1992 along with Gordy.
+Dr. Death's extensive schedule in Japan gave him little time to compete in the United States, yet joined World Championship Wrestling in 1992 along with Gordy.
 The two men defeated The Steiner Brothers for the WCW Tag Team Championship during their successful run before returning to Asia less than a year later.

 Even with his considerable talents and stellar reputation, Dr. Death was never a major star with WWE.
 He did, however, compete on Raw for a brief period during 1998.
 During this time, he was managed by his old friend and fellow Oklahoman Jim Ross.
 Williams also competed in WCW during the tail end of the Monday Night wars, battling Vampiro on several occasions.